Dear Mr. Watterson: History

 The origin of Dear Mr. Watterson came from Schroeder wanting to understand the cultural impact of Bill Watterson's decade-long comic strip, so he began with a series of fan interviews in December 2007.

 Dear Mr. Watterson launched its first Kickstarter campaign on December 15, 2009, ending March 15, 2010.
 The Kickstarter raised more than 200% of the goal of $12,000.
 After the first fundraising campaign, the filmmakers interviewed Berkeley Breathed, Lee Salem, Stephan Pastis, Jef Mallett, Dave Kellett, Charles Solomon, Seth Green, Keith Knight, Jenny Robb, Tony Cochran, Andrew Farago (Cartoon Art Museum), Joe Wos (Toonseum), Jean Schulz, Jan Eliot, Bill Amend, and more.
 In addition, a second Kickstarter campaign was launched in order to fund the finishing of the project.
 The campaign was successfully funded July 14, 2012.

-On November 21, 2012, Schroeder reported to the Kickstarter backers that they had completed the Martini Shot.
 In late December 2012, the crew shipped nearly 200 posters to backers of their Kickstarter all over the world.
 The filmmakers submitted their documentary to festivals around the world, and on March 1, 2013, they announced that Dear Mr. Watterson had been accepted into the 37th Annual Cleveland International Film Festival.